Curious about what is adaptive learning? See how AI-powered personalization is shaping education with real-world examples and practical takeaways.

 So, what does this actually look like on the ground?
 Let's say two people start the same online course on "How to not burn your toast."

 Nobody gets bored, and nobody gets left behind.
 It’s a far more efficient and motivating way to learn.
-This dynamic path is a lot like using a spaced repetition study method to lock in knowledge, but it's built right into the learning process itself.
+This dynamic path is a lot like using a to lock in knowledge, but it's built right into the learning process itself.

 Ever wondered what’s happening behind the screen when a course seems to magically adjust to you?
 It’s not magic—it’s algorithms!
 Let's pull back the curtain on the main "recipes" that power adaptive learning platforms and make them so uniquely responsive.